hiero-ledger/hiero-website/content/hacktoberfest/index.md

 - **🌱 Learn and Grow**: Dive into open source, pick up new skills, and level up your coding game.
 - **🤝 Join the Community**: Connect with fellow developers, share knowledge, and build lasting relationships.
+  You can find all heros that have already contributed to Hiero [here](/heros).
 - **🌍 Make an Impact**: Your code can make a difference, helping users around the globe.

 ## Hacktoberfest 2024